Up a level

 Princess charlotte bay far north QLD

-Chris Bolton’s wild saltwater barramundi comes from the remote and pristine waters of Princess Charlotte Bay.
-The large bay is located in the Great Barrier Reef Marine Park at the base of Cape York Peninsula, 350 km north northwest of Cairns, far North Queensland.
+The remote and pristine waters of Princess Charlotte Bay are located in the Great Barrier Reef Marine Park, 350 km north northwest of Cairns, far North Queensland.

 Sustainability assessment criteria